 Referees should not live or have lived at the same address as the applicant, with rare exceptions such as a live-in role at a pub.
 Details of your verification of the same address should be added to the supporting notes on the reference details section of the full airside ID pass application.

-The applicant must not be involved.
+The applicant must not be involved, not even copied in on the email trail.
 The applicant must not request or obtain their own reference except in the case of a benefits or HMRC reference.